How Couples Therapy Can Save Your Marriage

 Ways Couples Therapy Can Help

 The title of this article is accurate but also a bit misleading.
-The truth is, only you and your spouse can save your relationship.
+If you're thinking how to save a marriage or relationship; the truth is, only you and your spouse can save your relationship.
 Couples therapy is one of, if not the best, tools to assist you in your journey to a better, stronger marriage, but the choice is yours.
-Think of your therapist as your guide and the process as a map.
+To address the topic of how to get the most out of couples therapy, think of your therapist as your guide and the process as a map and you will arrive at your goal smoothly.
 These things can help you reach your destination, but you still have to do the hiking.
 Whether or not a marriage can be saved involves some different factors and depends on the specific couple.
-The type of problems being faced, and their severity, are also important.
+The types of problems being faced and their severity are also important.
 Still, therapy has been used in the past to help couples:

 As an example of what couples therapy can accomplish, take twenty-seven-year-old James.
 He recently became engaged to Rachel, his girlfriend of three years.
 Rachel, by nature, is a talkative and direct person.
 James, on the other hand, is quieter and reserved.
 In most situations, their difference in communication styles isn't an issue.
 They usually balance each other out.

 But with the stress of wedding planning, James and Rachel have been arguing more and more.
 When Rachel reminds James about planning responsibilities, he begins to shut down.
 He doesn't want to think or talk about the wedding, especially when Rachel voices her complaints disrespectfully and condescendingly.
 This usually leads to an argument since Rachel cannot understand why James wants to 'talk things out.'

 During premarital counseling, James was able to find his voice and tell Rachel how he felt about her constant complaining.
 They were also able to set boundaries regarding name-calling and putdowns during disagreements.
 Two years later, they are married and happy to solve their premarital problems in just a few counseling sessions.